whummer/terraform-provider-snowflake/docs/resources/git_repository.md

 ### Required

-- `api_integration` (String) Specifies the API INTEGRATION that contains information about the remote Git repository such as allowed credentials and prefixes for target URLs.
+- `api_integration` (String) Identifier of API INTEGRATION containing information about the remote Git repository such as allowed credentials and prefixes for target URLs.
 - `database` (String) The database in which to create the git repository.
 Due to technical limitations (read more [here](../guides/identifiers_rework_design_decisions#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `"`.
 - `name` (String) Specifies the identifier for the git repository; must be unique for the schema in which the git repository is created.
 Due to technical limitations (read more [here](../guides/identifiers_rework_design_decisions#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `"`.
 - `origin` (String) Specifies the origin URL of the remote Git repository that this Git repository clone represents.
 The URL must use HTTPS.